My Top Ten Songs of the 2000s

 8. “Hurt” by Johnny Cash

 “Hurt” was released in 2003 as a single.
 A few months after the music video for this song was released, Cash’s wife passed away, and after that, the house the couple had lived in for over 30 years burned down.
+This song was originally released by Nine Inch Nails.
+You can listen to the original Nine Inch Nails version here.

 I chose this song because every time I listen to it, I get goosebumps.
 I can feel the emotions dripping from his voice.
 It was also featured in the 2017 Wolverine movie, “Logan.”